Updated August 22, 2023

 Let’s understand how to create the KPI Dashboard in Excel with some examples.

 Example #1 – KPI Dashboard in Excel using PowerPivot

-PowerPivot is not new to excel users.
-You can develop many fancy reports using this tool from excel without taking any help from IT people.
-Moreover, KPI is a new addition to PowerPivot, which allows you to check the performance in a jiffy though you have millions of rows.
+PowerPivot is not new to Excel users.
+You can develop many fancy reports using this tool from Excel without taking any help from IT people.
+Moreover, KPI is a new addition to PowerPivot, allowing you to check the performance in a jiffy even though you have millions of rows.
 We will see in this example how to create a simple KPI using PowerPivot.

 Step 1: Open an Excel file.
 Click on the File tab on the uppermost ribbon.
 Go to Options.

 Step 2: Under Options > Click on Add-ins.
 You’ll be able to see the screen as shown below.